eshareddy234/NLP-techniques-using-spaCy/README.md

 ## Natural Language Processing Techniques using spaCy

-This notebook explains NLP techniques using python's library - spaCy
+This notebook explains NLP techniques using python's library - spaCy.

-### Contents

-1. About spaCy
-2. Installation
-3. Dataset Preparation for spaCy
-4. Tokenization - Word and Sentences
-5. Text Cleaning - Stopwords, Punctuations, Lemmatization
-6. Dependency Parsing
-7. Word Vector Notations

-### 1. About spaCy
+### About spaCy

 spaCy is a free, open-source library for advanced Natural Language Processing (NLP) in Python.
 It's designed specifically for production use and helps you build applications that process and "understand" large volumes of text.
 It can be used to build information extraction or natural language understanding systems, or to pre-process text for deep learning.
 Following are the key features of spaCy :